 - Continuous Professional Development

 - Policy Dialogue

-To support the four strands we have activities to facilitate Nepali schools for international school partnership, to provide teachers with online and offline professional development opportunity, to offer benchmarking schemes for schools, to encouraging collaborative teaching and learning through digital platform.
-We build relationships and work with education policy makers, encouraging them to develop best practice in education and global citizenship and support Nepal's national priorities.
+To support the four strands we have activities to facilitate Nepali schools for international school partnership, to provide teachers with an online and offline professional development opportunity, to offer benchmarking schemes for schools, to encouraging collaborative teaching and learning through digital platform.
+We build relationships and work with education policymakers, encouraging them to develop best practice in education and global citizenship and support Nepal's national priorities.
 Connecting Classroom has over 200 schools in its network and over 1000 teachers have participated in various British Council schools activities online and face to face.

 About the Policy Engagement

 The policy engagement programme was organised on 18 August at the Hotel Radisson.
 The programme provided a platform for stakeholders of the Education sector from Nepal, Sri Lanka, and India to engage in a discussion on where they are currently with preparing their students for a place in the global economy and how they might embed the international dimension offer in their schools.

 During the event, schools from Sri Lanka and Nepal shared their positive impact stories in the learning and teaching methodology in the classroom after embedding international dimension in their own local curriculum.